Fueled/blockchain-playground/democracy/Readme.md

 In order to push to the blockchain we create an Application Binary Interface, which is a json file that maps your actions and data structures.

 # Exploring eosio::multi_index
-The EOS landscape is still pretty new, we have been trying to find any information on the EOS platform, let alone specifically on the Database API the EOS platform provides.
+The EOS platform is still pretty new, we have been trying to find any information on the EOS platform, let alone specifically on the Database API the EOS platform provides.
+For now we have only found

 This gave us the task to start figuring it out ourselves by literally digging through the EOS source code.
 We laid out what we have figured out by reading, so that you don't need to (hopefully).